Watchmen: Ownership disputes

 Disagreements about the ownership of the story ultimately led Moore to sever ties with DC Comics.
 Not wanting to work under a work for hire arrangement, Moore and Gibbons had a reversion clause in their contract for Watchmen.
 Speaking at the 1985 San Diego Comic-Con, Moore said: "The way it works, if I understand it, is that DC owns it for the time they're publishing it, and then it reverts to Dave and me, so we can make all the money from the Slurpee cups."
 For Watchmen, Moore and Gibbons received eight percent of the series' earnings.
 Moore explained in 1986 that his understanding was that when "DC have not used the characters for a year, they're ours."
 Both Moore and Gibbons said DC paid them "a substantial amount of money" to retain the rights.
 Moore added, "So basically they're not ours, but if DC is working with the characters in our interests then they might as well be.
 On the other hand, if the characters have outlived their natural life span and DC doesn't want to do anything with them, then after a year we've got them and we can do what we want with them, which I'm perfectly happy with."

 Moore said he left DC in 1989 due to the language in his contracts for Watchmen and his V for Vendetta series with artist David Lloyd.
 Moore felt the reversion clauses were ultimately meaningless because DC did not intend to let the publications go out of print.
-He told The New York Times in 2006, "I said, 'Fair enough,' [...]
-'You have managed to successfully swindle me, and so I will never work for you again.
+He told The New York Times in 2006, "I said, 'Fair enough ...
+You have managed to successfully swindle me, and so I will never work for you again.
 In 2000, Moore publicly distanced himself from DC's plans for a 15th anniversary Watchmen hardcover release as well as a proposed line of action figures from DC Direct.
 While DC wanted to mend its relationship with the writer, Moore felt the company was not treating him fairly in regard to his America's Best Comics imprint (launched under the WildStorm comic imprint, which was bought by DC in 1998; Moore was promised no direct interference by DC as part of the arrangement).
 Moore added, "As far as I'm concerned, the 15th anniversary of Watchmen is purely a 15th Anniversary of when DC managed to take the Watchmen property from me and Dave [Gibbons]."
-Soon afterward, DC Direct canceled the Watchmen action-figure line, despite the company having displayed prototypes at the 2000 San Diego Comic-Con International.
+Soon afterward, DC Direct canceled the Watchmen action-figure line, despite the company having displayed prototypes at the 2000 San Diego Comic-Con.